People Awards winner 2025

 That collaborative process also shaped the car’s aerodynamic character – another major point of pride for the team.
 Balancing competitive aerodynamic performance and the car’s character was the biggest challenge but, as a result, a low front end and definitive line runs around the car, which aids airflow while the sculptural body sides integrate aerodynamic features with lighting without relying on harsh edges.

-Head of exterior design at Polestar Nahum Escobedo reflected on the process, stating: “We wanted to do something quite different that was going to showcase our design language for the coming years.
-We wanted to make something that was futuristic but also something that people could see themselves having for years.
+Head of exterior design at Polestar Nahum Escobedo reflected on the process: “We wanted to do something quite different that was going to showcase our design language for the coming years.
+Something that was futuristic but also something that people could see themselves having for years.
 The process was sometimes very challenging, very emotional but, at the same time, exciting.”

 Lighting became a recurring theme during the walkaround.
 Inspired by aeronautics, the aim was to create a constant sense of motion, even when stationary.
 The rear light signature mimics the burst of fire from a jet taking off – also doubling as an instantly recognisable Polestar graphic.

-Inside, the interior team guided CDN to the driving position.
-The low and sporty seat combined with an upward-angled steering wheel were pointed out as key elements of the driving experience.
-The two front seats, developed in collaboration with Recaro, work seamlessly with the spacious and comfortable lounge-like experience the rear lounge delivers due to the extended panoramic roof.
+Inside, the interior team guided CDN to the driving position, where the low and sporty seat combined with an upward-angled steering wheel are key elements of the driving experience.
+The two front seats, developed in collaboration with Recaro, work seamlessly with the spacious and comfortable lounge-like experience at the rear, accented by the extended panoramic roof.

 The team described the Polestar 5 as fundamentally a two-plus-two-seater with an option for five, where the armrest can be raised for an extra seat.
-The rear seats can also recline or be folded down to accommodate items like a bike.
+The rear seats can also recline or fold down to accommodate items like a bike.

 Materiality was another area the interior team was laser-focused on getting right.
-Sustainability plays a major role, with a partly bio-based ampliTex weave made from flax and polypropylene featured on the front seat hardbacks.
+Sustainability plays a major role, with a partly bio-based ampliTex weave made from flax and polypropylene featured on the front seatbacks.
 Interior panels are made from linen weave and laminated with a thin foil to reduce CO2 emissions and plastic use, while the carpets are made from 100% recycled materials.
-Animal welfare traceable leather supplied by the Bridge of Weir is used throughout the interior alongside MicroSuede – a fabric developed by Polestar – in the cabin roof headlining.
+Animal welfare-traceable leather supplied by Bridge of Weir is used throughout the interior alongside MicroSuede – a fabric developed by Polestar – in the cabin roof headlining.

 The UX/UI team explained how simplicity guided the layout of the interface.
 Drivers can choose nine functions for the home screen to create direct, one-tap access to their most-used features.
 The bottom bar is dedicated solely to climate functions, while the navigation bar remains permanently fixed at the top.

 Visual communication was another key focus.
 Rather than relying purely on text, the team has created moving illustrations to demonstrate exactly what each function does.
-One example shown to CDN was the home safety light feature, where an animation depicts the headlights remaining illuminated until the driver has entered their house – with each of these animations taking up to a year to complete.
+One example shown to CDN was the home safety light feature, where an animation depicts the headlights remaining illuminated until the driver has entered their house.
+Each of these animations apparently took up to a year to complete.